What Does “Home” Mean to a Person with Dementia

-Almost all people with dementia and Alzheimer’s asked to go home.
 What’s important for you to know is that the word “home” doesn’t mean the same thing to them as it does to us.
-Sometimes, they even ask this WHILE they’re in their home.
+Sometimes, they even ask this WHILE they are living in their home.
 This can be a sign that they’re not feeling engaged or their needs are not being attended to.

-Validate and Reassure
+Validate and Reassure your person with dementia

 Scenario: Loved one with dementia is upset about a relative (living or not)